GoAMATEUR/CS175-Assignments-2021Fall/README.md

 Finished tasks:

 + Basic UI, with a input box, a button to send request and a result display panel.
-+ Chinese-English and English-Chinese translation, and additional associative phrases.
++ Chinese-English and English-Chinese translation, with pronunciation and additional associative phrases.
++ Use *WireShark* to grasp the request package.
+The result can be seen in [./demo/wireshark_pkgs.pcapng](demo/wireshark_pkgs.pcapng)

 TODO:

-+ Use *WireShark* or *Charles* to grasp the request package
 + Cache
 + Flow statistics